grundeinkommensbuero/website-gatsby/README.md

 #### Linting and formatting

 A `.prettierrc` file is included.
-You can install a Prettier plugin in your text editor, it will automatically detect the `.prettierrc` and can be set to format according to these settings on save.
+You can install a Prettier plugin in your text editor, it will automatically detect the `.prettierrc`.
+It can be set to format according to these settings on save (in VS Code this is enabled by default).

 ## Integrations